 There are also several activities related to Comics Studies, with an annual Comics Day as part of the Literary Festival.
 The Comics Day has attracted world famous industry professionals, including writers such as Warren Ellis and Pat Mills, artists such as Alan Davis, Rian Hughes, Hunt Emerson, and editors like Dez Skinn.

 The Dundee Comics Society holds regular talks by comics writers and artists.
 Dundee is also the home of D-Con, an annual Manga festival.
-The journal Studies in Comics is edited from within the programme, and the University library has a good selection of comics and graphic novels.
+The journal Studies in Comics is edited from within the programme, and the University library has been steadily building up a collection of original artworks by comics artists and cartoonists from the late 19th century up to today.

 A variety of teaching methods are used, including: small group teaching, supervised study, seminars, presentations, invited speakers and discussion groups, lectures, workshops, practical classes and demonstrations.

 There are two teaching semesters, from September to December and from January to March.
-During each of these semesters, you will study one core module plus one option module.
+You will study the core modules below, plus your choice of optional modules

 From April onwards, you will write a dissertation in English Studies or Creative Writing.